Thames21 is the voice for London’s waterways, working with communities to improve rivers and canals for people and wildlife.

 - Undertaking monitoring and research into the health of our local rivers

-- Campaigning for the reduction of waterway pollution and promoting sustainable behaviour
+- Campaigning against waterway pollution and promoting sustainable behaviour

 - Accrediting and training community groups to deliver safe and sustainable waterway improvement events

-Thames21 engages a growing number of volunteers in waterway improvement activities across London every year.
+Thames21 engages approximately 7000 volunteers in waterway improvement activities across London every year.
 Details of how many volunteers, the number of events, hour and how much litter and debris they collect can be found in our Annual Reviews, published on our Publications page.

 Thames21 developed from a partnership programme supported by Keep Britain Tidy, the Port of London Authority, the Environment Agency, Thames Water, British Waterways, The Corporation of London and 19 local authorities.
 The charity is now independent, and is funded by a wide variety of charitable trusts, companies and public funding.
 It has a growing and diverse programme of water improvement projects across London.
 For more about our history, please see the back of our Five Year Plan 2016-21.